AdaCore/gnatstudio/docs/users_guide/editing.rst

 * :menuselection:`Edit --> Rectangles --> Clear`

   Replaces the contents of the selected rectangle with spaces.
-If you start from our initial exmaple, you end up with the following.
+If you start from our initial example, you end up with the following.
 Note the difference between this and :menuselection:`Edit --> Rectangles --> Delete` menu::